IJG-DR/MechaCar_Statistical_Analysis/README.md

 ![PSI Total Summary](Resources/images/psi_total_summary.png)

-As reported, for the whole population, the design specification seems to be meet, since the variance reported was 62.29356 psi, a value within the 100 psi specification.
+For the whole population, the design specification seems to be met, since the variance reported was 62.29356 psi, a value within the 100 psi specification.
 However, we also looked at the variance for each lot, to determine whether this held true for each.

 The following table presents the summary statistics for each lot:

 ![PSI Lot Summary](Resources/images/psi_lot_summary.png)

 As can be seen, Lot 1 and Lot 2 are meeting the manufacturing specifications, since their reported variance were 0.98 psi and 7.47 psi respectively.
-Lot 3, on the other hand, reported a variance of 170.29 psi, which is significantly higher than the manufacturing specification of no more than 100 psi.
+Lot 3, on the other hand, reported a variance of 170.29 psi, which is significantly higher than the manufacturing specification of 100 psi.

 Therefore, while the manufacturing data meets this specification for the lots in total, it is not being met by all lots individually.